Vulpie/zadanie/readme.md

 # iTunes API application

-This is a simple JavaScript app using iTunes API to get information about songs
+This is a simple JavaScript app using iTunes API to

 ---